Skip to main content

 “Inside Look” at Animals’ Skeletons

 Black cats, pumpkins, ghosts… skulls and skeletons.
 They’re all symbols of the Halloween season.
 We asked Northwest Trek’s Head Veterinarian, Dr. Allison Case, to give us an “inside” look at a few of the wildlife park’s animals and their not-so-spooky skeletons.
-Dr. Case regularly takes radiographs or X-rays of the animals to check on their health and care for them.
+Dr. Case regularly takes radiographs (X-rays) of the animals to assess their health and care for them.

 Debunking the myth: